Klosmi/WP-dev/WPDevNotes.md

 </html>
 ```
 **What is the root element and where is it located?**
 The root element is the HTML element to which we "bind" our React application.
-Instead of using an already existing div, you create a space for your application, and this element is called the root element.
+Instead of using an already existing div, we create a space for our application, and this element is called the root element.

 **What happens exactly?**
-Creating the HTML file: The id="root" is a simple HTML div element that you manually create in your HTML file.
-There is no magic; you simply say, "Here is an empty container where the React app will be displayed."
+Creating the HTML file: The `id="root"` is a simple HTML div element that we manually create in your HTML file.
+There is no magic; we simply say, "Here is an empty container where the React app will be displayed."

-**Meaning of id="root":**
-The id="root" is a unique identifier (ID) that you assign to the div, so you can easily find it in the DOM (Document Object Model).
-The React application will be rendered exactly inside this element.

   <br>